How to become a machine learning engineer

 - How do I become a machine learning engineer?

-As the title implies, machine learning engineers work with machine learning, which uses algorithms to analyze data and improve predictive accuracy without human intervention.
-Machine learning also ties to AI and deep learning, which involve artificial neural networks that use deep data sets to “think” and solve complex problems.
+As you may have guessed from reading the title, machine learning engineers work with machine learning, which utilises algorithms to improve predictive accuracy and analyze data without human intervention.
+Machine learning is linked to AI and deep learning, where artificial neural networks use deep data sets to solve complex problems and "think".

 Machine learning has many applications, including: